 How are parents involved with the school and how can I get involved?

-There are regular meetings for parents to discuss your child’s progress as well as regular newsletters, web site updates and other meetings and information sharing sessions throughout the school year.
+There are regular meetings for parents to discuss your child’s progress as well as regular newsletters, web site updates, blogs and other meetings and information sharing sessions throughout the school year.

 The School PTFA runs fund raising activities to support the children’s education through the year.
 The group is very welcoming and would always be happy for new parents to become involved or join in with events.